 Chickweed is one of those things most of us have growing in our yards.
 It can most definitely be seen as a weed in that it grows fast and can take over if left unchecked.
 Like many wild things and weeds, however; it is full of nutrition and other benefits.
 Chickweed has long been used externally to treaty itchy skin and reduce inflammation.
 If you have itchy skin (and are adequately hydrated internally) and hard water this chickweed bath vinegar might just be the relief you're seeking.

 This is such a very simple thing to try, it whips up in a hurry and a person would likely know after a couple of uses if it was helpful.
 Make up a single batch and give it a go before making a huge bottle.
-Itchy skin can be a sign of many things so this chickweed vinegar may or may not provide relief but as it is inexpensive and so very simple it’s worth a try.
+Itchy skin can be a sign of many things so this chickweed vinegar may or may not provide relief but as it is inexpensive and so very simple it's worth a try.
 If it does work, bigger batches to have on hand for winter are easily made and stored.
+Follow up those baths with some homemade itchy skin balm, too.

 To Make Chickweed Vinegar